-BBC Worklife (2020) 'Coronavirus: How the world of work may change forever' BBC Worklife [online].
-Available at: www.bbc.com/worklife/article/20201023-coronavirus-how-will-thepandemic-change-the-way-we-work [accessed 17 September 2021]
+BBC Worklife (2020) 'Coronavirus: How the world of work may change forever', BBC Worklife [online].

 - Working from home: how was it for you?
 Companies are calling for staff to get back to the office but the data (as shown overleaf) suggests that employees aren't all ready to return to the commute just yet.